The Data Platform Behind 32,000 Advertising Accounts

 Strategic influence: Developed a Tech/UX/Business review prioritization framework that directly influenced the product roadmap

-Research & Discovery
+Research and Discovery

 Design Process